Declarations¶

 Operators are function symbols with a concrete user-defined semantics.
 An operator’s semantics must be deterministic.

-- Declaration op operator_id [tvar_params]? binders : type? = term¶
+operator_id::=ident | (infix_op)- Declaration op operator_id [tvar_params]? binders : type? = term¶

 Declares an operator named

-can be provided, or left to be automatically inferred by Squirrel.Operator declarations can be polymorphic through the optional
+typecan be provided, or left to be automatically inferred by Squirrel.Operator declarations can be polymorphic through the optional

-type variable parameters.An operator declaration fails if Squirrel cannot syntactically check that its body represents a deterministic value.
+tvar_paramstype variable parameters.An operator declaration fails if Squirrel cannot syntactically check that its body represents a deterministic value.

 An operator must be used in prefix notation if its name is an

-, and in infix notation if its name is an
+ident, and in infix notation if its name is an

-(note the parentheses around (infix_op)
+infix_op (note the parentheses around (infix_op) in the

 declaration).